 Always check your insulin bottle.
 Rapid-acting insulin, short-acting insulin, and certain long-acting insulins should be clear.
 Other forms of injectable insulin should look cloudy but not have clumps.

-If you are carrying your insulin with you, be careful not to shake it.
+If you carry your insulin with you, be careful not to shake it.
 Shaking the bottle creates air bubbles that can affect the amount of insulin you withdraw for an injection.

-If you're using inhaled insulin, store it as directed on the package.
+If you use inhaled insulin, store it as directed on the package.
 You must refrigerate the sealed packages until you're ready to start using them.
 If you don't refrigerate them, you must use them within 10 days.
 You can refrigerate packages you've opened, but before you use it, the cartridges should be at room temperature for 10 minutes.

 Follow your doctor's advice on when to take your insulin.
-The time span between your insulin injection and meals may vary depending on the type of insulin you are taking.
-For example, if you use a rapid-acting insulin, you should generally take it 10 minutes before eating a meal, or take it with your meal.
+The time span between your insulin injection and meals may vary depending on the type of insulin you use.
+For example, if you use a rapid-acting type, you would likely take it 10 minutes before eating a meal, or take it with your meal.

 If you use regular- or intermediate-acting insulin, you should generally take it about one half-hour before your meals, or at bedtime.
-By taking your insulin one half-hour before meals, you will absorb your food at the same time that the insulin starts to work.
+If you take your insulin one half-hour before meals, you will absorb your food at the same time that the insulin starts to work.
 This will help you avoid low blood sugar reactions.